gestom/CosPhi/Localization/README.md

 1. Download, resize and print one circular <a href="etc/test.pdf">pattern</a> - you have the pattern also in the <b>Localization/etc/test.pdf</b> file.
 1. Try a test run - you need to run the binary from the <b>bin</b> directory.
 Type <b>./swarmcon /dev/videoX 1</b>, where X is the number of the camera and 1 tells the system to track one pattern.</li>
 1. You should see the image with some numbers below the circle.
 Pressing <b>D</b> shows the segmentation result.
-1. At this point, you can also change camera brightness, exposure, contrast by pressing <i>(SHIFT) b, e, c</i> respectively.
+1. At this point, you can also change camera brightness, exposure, contrast by pressing <i>(SHIFT) b, e, c</i> respectively - these settings are stored in <i>etc/camera.cfg</i> and reloaded on restart.
 1. Open your browser to view localhost:6666.
 You should see the circle position.

 ####Advanced setup for more robots in a rectangular field